rnwood/crownforms/README.md

 - 'Eventually reliable' by default.
 We will ensure that integration errors can be handled as chosen by forms designers with sensible defaults wherever possible that avoid silent data loss or bad CX when thing don't work as expected.

-gdforms does not currently aim to be:
+crownforms does not currently aim to be:

 - A CRM or 'CRM lite' system to deal with fulfilment of requests from customer once they have been submitted.